Robert H. Felix: Career

 Felix worked in a variety of mental health settings after finishing his internship and residency in psychiatry at the University of Cincinnati.
 He began his career in the Public Health Service in 1933 as an assistant surgeon at the Medical Center for Federal Prisoners in Springfield, Missouri.
-In 1936, he moved to the federal narcotics addiction treatment facility in Lexington, Kentucky, as a staff psychiatrist.
+In 1936, he moved to the Federal Narcotics Farm in Lexington, Kentucky, as a staff psychiatrist.
 During World War II, he served at the U.S. Coast Guard Academy in New London, Connecticut, first as staff psychiatrist and then as senior medical officer.
 In 1944, he was promoted to assistant chief of the hospital division of the Bureau of Medical Services, and just a few months later, in November 1944, he became chief of the mental hygiene division, marking a significant milestone in his career.

 As a leader in the Public Health Service, he championed the Mental Health Act of 1946, which led to the creation of the National Institute of Mental Health (NIMH).
 He was appointed the first director of NIMH in 1949, and worked to change the way people with mental illnesses were treated.
 He served in the capacity for 15 years and during that time he became known as a compassionate leader who was claimed to be selfless and dedicated, that earned him recognition from public.
 During his tenure as director of NIMH, he aimed on developing the country's mental health strategies with an emphasis on research, treatment, and prevention.
-He funded notable expansions into the institute's budget and staff while initiating psychiatric education programmes as well as investigations training programmes and community mental health services.
+He funded notable expansions into the institute's budget and staff while initiating psychiatric education programs as well as investigations training programs and community mental health services.
 At his retirement in 1964, he had become a model career civil servant and left behind a legacy on mental health policies and research.